 When it comes to business communications, LogMeIn has become something of a juggernaut since it features the GoTo series, Jive, Join.me, and Grasshopper as solutions.
 Grasshopper, as LogMeIn’s cloud-based phone system offering, is also an excellent cloud PBX option for businesses looking to save cash but still provide their teams with competitive features.

 For example, the provider supports extensions, voicemail, call forwarding, and has a great level of stability.
 Grasshopper isn’t purely VoIP; the service works with your existing telephony or cell service, and call quality is typically high.
+With Grasshopper pricing accessible to businesses of all sizes, it’s one of the most well-known solutions out there.

 Mobile VoIP Features